-I had some of the pink and burgundy strips out, so I decided to put together a card with quilled coneflowers for a friend.
-Since I didn’t have a background I liked, out came the Distress Ink cubes.
+Today I decided to put together a card with quilled coneflowers for a friend.
+Since I didn’t have a background, out came the Distress Ink cubes.
 First thing I did was tape down my card base with a little Eclipse tape:

 I started with the lighter of the two distress inks and gradually worked it in from the edges, leaving the center light.
 Then, I went in very carefully with the darker ink around the edges.
 I didn’t want to lay down too much of it because it was a kinda bright for the card; it needed just a little more of a green hue.

 Once I finished inking, I dripped some water over the card by tapping off a paintbrush.
 Distress Inks will lift and move around when you add water to them.
 You can see in the top left corner where I just sprinkled a bit, and the ink is beginning to lighten 🙂 After the water was dried, I gently peeled up the tape.

 I had the quilled coneflowers ready to go before I started inking – they are made from 8″ strips of 1/8″ quilling paper; the centers are the same length and width, just shaped into a gumdrop.
 If you scroll down, you can see how I painted a bit of clear Wink of Stella over the petals.

 I gotta say, I love those brush pens.
 It’s definitely a staple for your craft stash.

 After I had settled on where to place the quilled coneflowers, I tried to draw the stems lightly with a pencil.
 Ha!
 Let’s just say that didn’t work, so I tried a different method:

 This is the Curved Edge die from Simon Says Stamp.
 I got some scrap cardstock in dark green and die cut skinny pieces to make stems.
 I use a magnetic platform to hold my dies in place, but if you don’t have one of those some Post-It tape works just fine.